Kiran7007/Interview-Preparation/docs/kotlin.md

 }
 ```

-Without `crossinline`, Kotlin cannot safely allow a non-local return because the lambda executes inside another function/callback.
+- Without `crossinline`, Kotlin cannot safely allow a non-local return because the lambda executes inside another function or callback.

 ---

 ## What is a non-local return in Kotlin?

-* A lambda passed to an inline function can normally return from the surrounding function.
+- A lambda passed to an inline function can normally return from the surrounding function.
-* This is called a non-local return.
+- This is called a non-local return.

 ```kotlin
 inline fun execute(block: () -> Unit) {